How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 That means a family of three flying economy could expect to pay roughly £1,500–£2,500 total, depending on timing and availability.

-All of our hotels included breakfast, and in Jaipur we deliberately chose a half-board stay (breakfast and dinner).
+All of our hotels included breakfast, and in Jaipur we deliberately chose a half‑board stay (breakfast and dinner), which made evenings far easier after long days out.

-2. In Agra, we upgraded to a Taj-view hotel, because seeing the Taj Mahal from the hotel felt like a once-in-a-lifetime experience.
+• In Agra, we upgraded to a Taj‑view hotel, because seeing the Taj Mahal from the hotel felt like a genuine once‑in‑a‑lifetime moment

 • Maidens Hotel 2 nights – £320